Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	02/19/2024 Changed discord chat to game into format easier on eyes this involved adding 2 new config options.

 	02/20/2024 Fixed rcon not working for API shop and permissions commands

+	02/24/2024 Rework to mod updates added change notes to the mod update post.
+Fixed issue where server restarting would loop multiple times.
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation